Skip to content

 Why we keep showing up

-Hunter x Hunter has one of the most punished fandoms in manga.
+Hunter x Hunter has one of the most punished fandoms in manga, and almost nobody actually leaves.
+The return-rate on a Togashi announcement is close to one hundred percent.

 Part of it is that the writing, when he is writing, is genuinely that good.
 The Chimera Ant arc is on every short list of the best manga arcs of the last twenty years.
 The Succession War, so far, is structurally unlike anything else in modern shōnen — a political game with roughly thirty named principals, played out on a closed boat, with the promise of a continent-shaped payoff.
-The proofs of his ability to pull it off are all sitting in the prior arcs.
+The proofs are all in the prior arcs.
+Part of it is stubbornness — quitting now would be admitting the time was wasted.
+And part of it is that a manga drawn this slowly has a kind of honesty most weekly serializations cannot afford.
+Togashi isn't drawing against an editor's deadline.
+He's drawing when the story is ready for the next panel.

 Sixteen months is a long time.
 Another twenty chapters is not quite long enough.
+We'll be here.

 Sources